If I had to summarise 2020, I would say this dystopian year is the one that put our very core mission and value to the test.

 Speaking with a few of you or reading your reviews and comments on the Web, it sounds like we're on the right path as Gmelius is now a key component of your daily company's workflow.

 As we move forward, we'll keep the same mission and mindset.
-We'll develop even further our free offering, we'll keep bundling and centralising your communication channels by releasing other key integrations, we'll make internal communication even more transparent with improvements of our existing features, and we'll build upon our existing automation suite to help you design even more powerful workflows.
+We'll develop even further our offering, we'll keep bundling and centralising your communication channels by releasing other key integrations, we'll make internal communication even more transparent with improvements of our existing features, and we'll build upon our existing automation suite to help you design even more powerful workflows.
 I'll detail our 2021 roadmap in a next blog post but you can already expect a constant flow of changes designed to make you and your teammates happier at work regardless of your work environment, which is our definition of the "Future of Work".

 It's now time for me and the Gmelius Squad to wish you a very Happy New Year!